tony-aw/tinycodet/README.md

 - “unreal”: infinity, NA, or NaN;

-The string counterpart for `%=numtype%` is `s %=strtype% strtype`, which checks for every value of character vector `n` if it can seen as a certain `strtype`.
+The string counterpart for `%=numtype%` is `s %=strtype% strtype`, which checks for every value of character vector `s` if it can seen as a certain `strtype`.
 The following values for `strtype` are allowed:

 - “empty”: checks if the string only consists of empty spaces.